ODCP Alumni Webinar Series

 Who Should Attend

-OD practitioners, people leaders, HR professionals, and ODCP alumni who are curious about rethinking performance practices.
+OD practitioners, people leaders, L&D Professionals, HR professionals, and ODCP alumni who are curious about rethinking performance practices.

 How to Register